Django Messages Framework

 • django.contrib.messages.middleware.MessageMiddleware

-• TEMPLATES in the context_processors list include:
+• TEMPLATES the context_processors list includes:

 • django.contrib.messages.context_processors.messages

-Using Messages
+Using Messages in a View

 from django.contrib import messages